 Candidates are recruited through an open call for application, alternating between the three core research areas of the NINO: Archaeology, Egyptology and Cuneiform Studies.
 In 2025, the call is open for researchers in the field of ancient Near Eastern archaeology, in 2026 for researchers in Egyptology, and in 2027 for researchers in the field of cuneiform studies.
 Successful candidates will have completed their PhD and possess a research CV commensurate to career stage.

 A call is opened every year in February, starting from February 2019.
-The selected Postdoctoral Fellow will start his or her fellowship in September.
+The selected Postdoctoral Fellow will start the fellowship in September.

 Please refer to Leiden University’s terms and conditions, described in the vacancy posting.

-One of the requirements is: A PhD degree in a relevant field of study, completed between January 2021 and February 2025.
-To clarify, a NINO Postdoc Fellow can be appointed only if and when they have their PhD degree in hand.
-For the Fellow to start their position at the fixed date of 1 September 2025, administration of the appointment must start several months earlier.
-For candidates who obtain their PhD degree shortly after the cut-off date of 28 February 2025, we therefore require to see official confirmation that the candidate’s defense/graduation date will be achieved by the time of the interviews in early April, at the very latest.
+A NINO Postdoc Fellow can be appointed only if and when they have their PhD degree in hand.
+For the Fellow to start their position at the fixed date (1 September), administration of the appointment must start several months earlier.
+Candidates who obtain their PhD degree shortly after the cut-off date mentioned in the vacancy text are not eligible – unless they can show official confirmation that their defense/graduation date will be achieved before interviews for the position take place (interview dates may vary per year; usually in April).

 The Annual Postdoc Conference is convened by NINO’s Postdoctoral Fellow at the end of the first year, or beginning of the second year, of his/her tenure.
 The topic of the international conference is relevant to the Postdoc Fellow’s own research, and academic research interests represented in the Netherlands (at NINO and elsewhere).
 Applicants to the fellowship will include a description of the workshop envisioned in their research proposal, including a list of invited speakers.